-Our solar modules utilize advanced solar technologies.
-All of our solar modules sold in Europe are CE, IEC, TÜV, and MCS certified, all of our solar modules sold in Japan are JET certified, all of our solar modules sold in North America are UL certified and our monocrystalline solar modules sold in China are CQC certified.
-In 2013, our solar modules passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions.
-We also unveiled our "Eagle II" solar modules, which represent a new standard for performance and reliability.
-The "Eagle II" solar modules can reach peak power output of approximately 260 to 270 watts for a 60-cell module.
-We have also begun research on our "Eagle+" solar modules, which will be composed of multicrystalline cells that reached conversion efficiencies of approximately 20.4% in lab tests by a third party.
+Our high-quality manufacturing capabilities have enabled us to produce solar cells and modules meeting the industry's highest performance standards.
+All of our solar modules sold in Europe are CE, IEC, TÜV, and MCS certified, all of our solar module sold in India are BIS certified, all of our solar modules sold in North America are UL certified and our monocrystalline solar modules sold in China are CQC certified.
+In 2013, our solar modules passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions, and we also unveiled our "Eagle II" solar modules, which represent a new standard for performance and reliability.
+In May 2017, we became one of the first Chinese PV manufacturers to pass the intensive UV test according to IEC 61345 from TÜV Rheinland.
+In July 2017, we guaranteed that all our standard PV modules meet IEC 62804 double anti-PID standards.
+In May 2018, our entire portfolio of PV modules passed the Potential Induced Degradation resistance test as required by TÜV Nord's IEC TS 62804-1 standards.
+In March 2019, we received the 5th "All Quality Matters Award" from TÜV Rheinland.

 We leverage our vertically integrated platform and cost-efficient manufacturing capabilities in China to produce high quality products at competitive costs.
 Our solar cell and silicon wafer operations support our solar module production.
-As of March 31, 2017, we had an integrated annual capacity of 5.0 GW for silicon ingots and wafers, 4.0 GW for solar cells and 6.5 GW for solar modules.
-Our manufacturing facilities are primarily located in Jiangxi Province, Zhejiang Province and Xinjiang Uygur Autonomous Region of China and Penang of Malaysia providing convenient and timely access to key resources and suppliers.
+As of September 30, 2020, we had an integrated annual capacity of 20.0 GW for mono wafers (excluding 3.5 GW for multicrystalline silicon wafers), 11.0 GW for solar cells and 25.0 GW for solar modules.
+Our manufacturing facilities are primarily located in five provinces across China, Florida of the United States and Penang of Malaysia, providing convenient and timely access to key resources and suppliers.

-We no longer have any downstream solar power projects in China after we disposed of our downstream solar power projects business in China in the fourth quarter of 2016, but still have a few overseas solar power projects in Italy, Mexico, Argentina and Japan.
+We no longer have any downstream solar power projects in China after we disposed of our downstream solar power projects business in China in the fourth quarter of 2016, but still have two overseas solar power projects which are located in Mexico and Argentina.